Skip to main content

 1. Gradually Reducing Coverage

 Start by dropping collision coverage while maintaining comprehensive.
-This strategy protects against theft, weather damage, and provides valuable glass coverage while reducing your premium.
+This strategy helps cover theft, weather damage, and includes valuable glass coverage while reducing your premium.

 2. Annual Coverage Review